EnzoBnl/enzobnl/pl.md

 In fact `@FunctionalInterface` is here to guarantee that the functional interface **has only one abstract method**.

+### Making a lambda Serializable
+At instantiation time, you can use a union cast to make your lambda serializable

 ### `default` method in interface vs abstract method in abstract classes ?
  [(post)](https://stackoverflow.com/a/19998827/6580080)